kyle-emmerich/blueshift-engine/README.md

 ###64-bit
 Blueshift is currently 64-bit only.
 This might change if absolutely necessary, but it's unlikely.
 Most of the engine will be written using double precision floats and would run badly on 32-bit systems.

+###Code Style
+Blueshift's codebase exemplifies the best practices in modern C++.
+Everything must be exception-safe, const-correct, and free of memory leaks.
+Raw pointers are not shyed away from, but their use in the public API is minimal and ownership is well-documented.

+For more information, see the Code Style file under Documentation in the repository.

 ###Coordinate System
 We're using a left-handed coordinate system where +X is to the right, +Y is up, and +Z is away.
 If the camera is moving in the positive Z direction, it is moving forward.
 The sine of a 45 degree angle up from the camera's Z axis is positive.
 Unreal Engine 4 is wrong.
 There is no debate.
 End of discussion.